 Grey-box testing is the best technique for domain or functional testing

-It is not necessary in Grey box testing that source code is required by the tester to design test cases.
-To carry out this testing process, test cases can be designed based on the algorithm, knowledge of architectures, internal states or other advanced descriptions of the program behavior.
+It’s not necessary in this methodology that source code is required by the tester to design test cases.
+To carry out this testing process, test cases can be designed based on the algorithm, knowledge of architectures, internal states, or other advanced descriptions of the program behavior.

 The standard steps to carry out Grey box Testing are as follows: